HMS Nonpareil (1916): Design and development

 The destroyer had a length of 265 ft between perpendiculars and 273 ft 4 in overall, with a beam of 26 ft 8 in and draught of 8 ft 11 in.
 Displacement was 948 LT normal.
 Power was provided by three Yarrow boilers feeding Brown-Curtiss steam turbines rated at 27800 shp.
 The turbines drove three shafts and exhausted through three funnels.
 Design speed was 34 kn, which the vessel exceeded on trials.
 A total of 228 LT of oil was carried.
 Design range was 2530 nmi at 15 kn, but actual endurance in service was less; sister ship had a range of 2240 nmi at 15 kn.

 Nonpareil had a main armament consisting of three single QF 4 in Mk IV guns on the centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
 Torpedo armament consisted of two twin torpedo tubes for 21 in torpedoes located aft of the funnels.
 Two single 1-pounder 37 mm "pom-pom" anti-aircraft guns were carried.
 The anti-aircraft guns were later replaced by 2-pdr 40 mm "pom-pom" guns.
+To combat submarines, the destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
 The ship had a complement of 80 officers and ratings.